 Sexual harassment, a form of sex discrimination, creates adverse conditions that hinder student learning and limits access to academic resources and opportunities.
-As "responsible employees (https://ophd.berkeley.edu/responsible-employee-quick-guide)," GSIs have an important role to play in reducing the incidence of sexual harassment and responding if they become aware of a potential incident.
-An awareness of that role can
+As "responsible employees," GSIs have an important role to play in reducing the incidence of sexual harassment and responding if they become aware of a potential incident.
+An awareness of that role can: